Best hair regrowth shampoo

 What you need to know: Hair Surge uses a proprietary blend of ingredients to strengthen follicles, increase circulation and inhibit DHT absorption.

-What you’ll love: It cleanses without stripping the hair of its natural oils, so it is gentle enough for daily use.
+What you’ll love: It cleans without stripping the hair of its natural oils, so it is gentle enough for daily use.

 What you should consider: The high price may put it out of reach for some consumers.